Atypon-OpenSource/manuscripts-quarterback/README.md

 ## Commands

 You should run commands to individual packages with eg: `pnpm --filter @manuscripts/examples-track-api watch`.
-To run them recursively for every package you can use `-r` eg: `pnpm -r format`.
+To run them recursively for every package you can use `-r` eg: `pnpm -r build`.

 ## Test users